 Herniation of the intestine or bladder through the pelvic diaphragm, seen as a swollen mass adjacent to the rectum and can affect dogs of all breeds and sizes as well as cats.

 The swelling can be on either one or both sides of the rectum, and incidence is higher in older male animals that have not been castrated.
 The hernias result from weakening or failure of the intra-pelvic muscles, this failure often results when animals are straining to defecate due to an enlarged prostate gland or constipation.
 The swollen area at the base of the tail can contain organs that belong in the abdominal and pelvic canals, such as rectum, bladder, prostate, intestines and omentum.

-Breeds more prone to perineal hernia: Boston terrier, Corgi, Boxer, Collie, Kelpie, Old English Sheepdogs, Dachshund and Collie
+Breeds more prone to perineal hernia: Boston Terrier, Corgi, Boxer, Collie, Kelpie, Old English Sheepdog, Dachshund and Collie

 - Unilateral or bilateral swelling near the anus

 - Constipation or straining to defecate

 Certain connective tissue and dermatological conditions can be related to the development of perineal hernias.

 The hernia itself can cause constipation, which in severe cases can permanently damage colon function.
 Severe constipation can also cause urinary outflow obstruction.
 If an animal cannot defecate or urinate, metabolic wastes are not eliminated from the body and this can affect the function of other internal organs and cause further illness.
 If the intestines or bladder become entrapped in the hernia a loss of blood supply to these organs can cause tissue death which left untreated can lead to the death of the animal